 (CNSNews.com) – International experts probing the origins of the novel coronavirus are holding virtual meetings from their Wuhan hotel rooms as they work their way through a mandatory 14-day quarantine period which began last Thursday, after the Chinese government eventually allowed the team to enter the outbreak epicenter city.

 More than a year since it first emerged in the Chinese city, and with more than two million deaths worldwide now attributed to the disease known as COVID-19, the World Health Organization-convened team faces the challenge of determining how, where, and when the virus crossed from animals to humans.

-Tweeting from his hotel room, an American among the 15 team members, emerging disease and pandemic expert Dr. Peter Daszak, said day four of quarantine would like the previous ones be “packed” with virtual meetings.
+Tweeting from his hotel room, a U.S.-based British emerging disease and pandemic expert among the 15 team members, Dr. Peter Daszak, said day four of quarantine would like the previous ones be “packed” with virtual meetings.